kMutagene/BuildProjects.NET/README.md

 - `--git-owner` is the name of the user/org that owns the github repo.
 - `--project-name` is the name of both the .sln file and the github repo. leave this unset and adapt manually if those differ
 - `-o` specifies the output directory.
+I will usually use a `build` folder in the root of my repository.

 The template will generate the following files: